Sckipper/MonitorLightnt/README.md

 ## Contribution guidelines ##

-Fork [reblGreen DimWin Brightness](https://github.com/reblGreen/DimWin-Brightness), make some changes, make a pull request.
+Fork, make some changes, make a pull request.
 Code will be reviewed when a pull request is made.

 The project will receive updates in my free time.